Unlearning Inversion Attacks for Graph Neural Networks: Introduction

 Despite their success, GNNs raise significant concerns about privacy risks due to the sensitive nature of graph data~\cite{sajadmanesh2021locally,dai2024comprehensive}.
 Real-world datasets often contain private information, such as purchasing records in recommender systems~\cite{zhang2021membership,xin2023user} or loan histories in financial networks~\cite{pedarsani2011privacy,wang2024data}.
 During training, GNNs inherently encode such sensitive information into their model parameters.
 When these trained models are shared via model APIs, privacy breaches may occur.
 These risks have led to regulations like the GDPR~\cite{mantelero2013eu}, CCPA~\cite{ccpa}, and PIPEDA~\cite{pipeda}, which enforce the \emph{right to be forgotten}, allowing users to request the removal of their personal data from systems and models.
 This demand has necessitated the development of methods to remove the influence of specific data points from trained GNNs, a process known as \emph{graph unlearning}~\cite{chien2022certified,chen2022graph,wu2023gif}.

 A straightforward way of graph unlearning is to retrain the model from scratch on a cleaned training graph.
 However, this approach is computationally infeasible for large-scale graphs, such as purchase networks in popular e-commerce platforms~\cite{wang2018billion,jin2023amazon} and social networks on social media~\cite{armstrong2013linkbench,ching2015one}, which may involve billions of nodes and edges.
 To address this, a wide range of recent graph unlearning methods focus on efficient parameter manipulation techniques~\cite{wu2023gif,wu2023certified,wu2024graphguard}, which approximate the removal of data by adjusting model parameters based on their influence.
-These techniques are often regarded as privacy-preserving, assuming that the unlearned data cannot be reconstructed~.
+After unlearning, membership inference attacks for GNNs~\cite{olatunji2021membership,he2021stealing,zhang2023demystifying} could become unable to determine whether the unlearned edges were part of the training set, as the GNN no longer memorizes them.
+Hence, these techniques are often regarded as privacy-preserving, assuming that the unlearned data cannot be reconstructed.

 In this paper, we challenge the assumption that existing graph unlearning methods are robust to privacy attacks.
-Specifically, we investigate a novel and important problem of whether unlearned information can be recovered through an emerging family of membership inference attacks, namely \emph{unlearning inversion attacks}~\cite{hu2024learn} (Figure~\ref{fig:prob_setting}).
+Specifically, we study a novel and important problem of whether unlearned information can be recovered through \emph{unlearning inversion attacks}~\cite{hu2024learn} as illustrated in Figure~\ref{fig:prob_setting}.
 This attack is important because it reveals critical privacy vulnerabilities in graph unlearning methods and shows a concerning scenario where “forgotten” user information on the Web can be reconstructed through carefully designed attacks.
-Our central research question is: \textit{Can third-parties exploit model APIs of unlearned GNNs to recover sensitive information that was meant to be forgotten?}
+Our central research question is: